saurav3199/CTF-writeups/HSCTF6/README.md

 http://www.javadecompilers.com/ Use it for decompiling the given class file to [java file](assets/reversing/BiteCode.java).

 So lot of ifs for checking single characters of the flag one by one .
-So using regexes he extracted them and try to write a brute to choose them.
+So using regexes he extracted them and tried to write a brute to choose them.

 [Watch this video](https://youtu.be/rYOZHB_ABlo)
 [![Watch this video](https://imgur.com/x2U3taX.png)](https://youtu.be/rYOZHB_ABlo)